dromara/carbon/src/en/usage/parser.md

 # Parser

 This series of methods don't support `timestamp` string parsing.
-To parse timestamp, please use methods such as `CreateFromTimestamp` or `CreateFromTimestampXXX`
+To parse timestamp, please use `CreateFromTimestamp`, `CreateFromTimestampMilli`, `CreateFromTimestampMicro`, `CreateFromTimestampNano` methods

 ## Parse by default
 Parse a time string as a `Carbon` instance by default layouts